List of awards and nominations received by Brooks & Dunn: Blockbuster Entertainment Awards

 The Blockbuster Entertainment Awards was an annual awards show held from 1995-2001.
 Brooks & Dunn received two nominations, winning once.

 BMI Awards

 The BMI Awards are annual awards honoring the best in songwriting in different genres.
 Brooks & Dunn received one award.

 CMT Flameworthy Video Music Awards

 From 2002-2004 CMT held an annual awards show to showcase the best country music videos.
 Brooks & Dunn won one award.

 CMT Music Awards

 The CMT Music Awards is a fan-voted awards show for country music videos and television performances.
 Brooks & Dunn have one award from eight nominations.

 Country Music Association Awards

 The Country Music Association Awards are presented to country music artists and broadcasters to recognize outstanding achievement in the country music industry.
-Brooks & Dunn have won 17 awards from 46 nominations.
+Brooks & Dunn have won 19 awards from 56 nominations.

 Grammy Awards

 The Grammys are presented annually by the National Academy of Recording Arts and Sciences of the United States for outstanding achievements in the music industry.
-Brooks & Dunn has been honored with two wins and fifteen nominations.
+Brooks & Dunn has been honored with two wins and sixteen nominations.